-Throughout the second and third years, you will have six months of patient-care activities alternating with School-based courses and activities.
+Throughout the second and third years, you will have a total of six months of patient-care activities alternating with School-based courses and activities.

 We plan to complement your experiences with self-directed online learning tools addressing contemporary therapeutics.
 A key advantage of this approach is that you’ll be learning things in the classroom just in time to apply them in the real world.

 Our goal is to train your mind to naturally seek solutions to problems you encounter in order to address society’s needs through innovation.
-This positions you to be a curious and creative professional, change agent, and leader.
+This positions you to be a curious and creative professional, change agent and leader.
 These “habits of mind” and problem-solving abilities will define you as an inquisitive and scholarly practitioner ready to take on the challenges of a rapidly changing health-care world.

-Think about It
+Think About It

 Learning by doing is an incomplete proposition.
 What really enables you to learn is reflection.
 In other words, you have to do and then think about what you did.

 Setting aside time to talk about what you’ve seen, done, and learned with professors, preceptors and peers is a crucial step in the learning process.

 Our immersive, experiential learning opportunities are complemented by mentored reflection on patient-care and health-system experiences.
 In addition to reflection, your time back on campus provides opportunities for other faculty-mentored activities, including the following:

 - Integration and connection of foundational and pharmacotherapy knowledge to patient care